gzalo/gzalo.com/content/articles/sdl.en.md

 ![8x8 pixel font editor](/images/sdleditor.png)

-First we need to include all the header files (.h extension) of all the libraries that we'll use in the editor.
-This inclusions are needed so that the compiler can correctly reference the functions we'll use.
+We first need to include all the header files (.h extension) of all the libraries that we'll use in the editor.
+These inclusions are required so that the compiler can correctly reference the functions we'll use.

 ```c
 #include <SDL/SDL.h>